 The newly sealed Broome-Cape Leveque Road has improved access through the Dampier Peninsula to Aboriginal communities, pastoral stations, pearling industries and tourist destinations.
 High clearance, 4x4 vehicles are still needed if you plan to access many of the locations, as the access roads into locations off the road are unsealed.
 Read this information from the Road Safety Commission to stay safe in the Dampier Peninsula.

-If you are unsure, please pop into the Broome Visitor Centre before you venture into these areas.
+If you are unsure about permits, access and visiting the Dampier Peninsula, please pop into the Broome Visitor Centre before you go.

 For more information on the Dampier Peninsula and your Ardi experience get in touch with the Broome Visitor Centre on 08 9195 2200 or explore the tour and accommodation options below.